 Research students are generally able to rely on the 'fair dealing' provisions of the Copyright Act 1968 to copy extracts of materials for which they don't own the copyright.
 This is provided that the copying is of a 'reasonable portion' and for the purpose of 'research or study' only.
-To include such material in a printed or online thesis see 'Using third party material in your thesis' in this guide.

-A reasonable portion is generally:
+A reasonable portion is generally considered to be:

 The word 'fair' is not defined in the Copyright Act.
 In practice the 'criticism or review' exception is likely to give you more protection if you only include short extracts as you review or critique them rather than quoting the complete work.

 You can reproduce "insubstantial extracts" from a literary or dramatic work for your research or study purposes and incorporate them into your thesis without the need for permission from the copyright owner; however, the Copyright Act does not define "insubstantial" in these circumstances.
 A substantive portion of a work may be the most recognisable part of the work, or it may be an important, distinctive or essential part of the work.